wagiminator/ATtiny85-TinyCharger/README.md

 # Hardware
 ## Power Connectors
-The device is equipped with a Micro-USB and a USB-C connector for power supply.
+The device is equipped with a Micro-USB and a USB Type-C connector for power supply.
 Only one connector can be used at a time.
 The supply voltage must be 5V.

 ## Battery Connectors
 The device is equipped with a JST-PH 2.0mm socket and a 2.54mm pin header for connection to the battery.
 Only one battery can be charged at a time.